clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 activity_matrix <- spread(data = activity, key = interval, value = steps) %>% tbl_df
 ```

-Note that there is no way to interpolate the first and last dates, as they are at the boundaries of the matrix.
-(Note that the last date is 2012-11-30.)
-The other dates are surrounded by non-NA values.
+Note that there is no way to interpolate the first and last dates of the 2-month period (2012-10-01 and 2012-11-30), as they are at the boundaries of the matrix.
+The other dates are surrounded by non-NA value and can be interpolated.

 ``` r
 subset(activity_matrix, date %in% na_dates, select = c(1, `830`:`915`))